The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: Degenerate plasma in flat spacetime

-In order to compute the equation of state for the white dwarfs, a natural arena which respects Lorentz symmetry, is provided by the finite temperature relativistic quantum field theory.
+In order to compute the equation of state for the white dwarfs, a natural arena which respects Lorentz symmetry, is provided by the relativistic thermal quantum field theory, also referred to as the finite temperature relativistic quantum field theory.
 Following the pioneering work of Matsubara \cite{matsubara1955new}, the techniques of finite-temperature quantum field theory was employed in the context of \emph{quantum electrodynamics} (QED) by Akhiezer and Peletminskii \cite{akhiezer1960use}, and later by Freedman and McLerran \cite{PhysRevD.16.1147}, to compute the ground state energy of the relativistic electron gas that includes corrections due to the fine-structure constant.
 However, these treatments are insufficient to describe the degenerate matter in the white dwarfs as they do not describe the dominant interaction, as seen in non-relativistic computations, between the degenerate electrons and positively charged heavier nuclei.
-Therefore, in this article to describe the degenerate matter in the white dwarfs using the framework of finite temperature quantum field theory, we consider an additional interaction between the electrons and positively charged nuclei, described by a Lorentz invariant action, along with the quantum electrodynamics.
+Therefore, in this review article, to describe the degenerate matter within the white dwarfs using the framework of finite temperature quantum field theory, we consider an additional interaction between the electrons and positively charged nuclei, described by a Lorentz invariant action, together with the quantum electrodynamics.